mdymen85/emailserver/README.md

 ## Goal

-Send an email selecting from which account the user wants to send it, so he won't need to login every time in every account he wants to use.
+Send or load emails choosing from which account the user wantsto achieve this, so he won't need to login in differents websites everytime.
+In this occasion I didn't use **Spring Boot**.
+As a server i used **Glashfish** and i implemented the REST communication with **JAX-RS**.

 ## Main parts